bibanon/bibanon/Stories/Stories.md

 * [[Tramp Anon]] - A touching and famous story about an anon who is thrown out of the house as a youngster, homeless in a cold and hungry world.
 He faces tremendous pain and struggle in a vicious cycle of poverty, relying only on his will to survive.
 An immigrant girl decides to cut him some slack when no one else would, and bring him back to a normal life.
 * [[Uncle Anon]] - It's a sad, yet touching story of the forbidden fruit of incest.
 Some have called it the modern-day Lolita.
 * [[Pools Closed Novel]] - WTF is this?
 A mess of memes created as a copypasta by anons on /b/.
+* [[The Bridgekeeper]] - One man's tale of woe about his mistake of a life, and the hardships and wrongs he's faced.

 ## [[Something Awful]]